Kamaleswaran-Lab/omop_sofa_score/README.md

 # SOFA_on_OMOP

-Implements a correct, portable Sequential Organ Failure Assessment and Sepsis-3 detector for OHDSI OMOP CDM.
-Fixes the informatics errors that make most public SOFA scripts non-reproducible across sites.
+Implements a Sequential Organ Failure Assessment and Sepsis-3 detector for OHDSI OMOP CDM.

 ## Why this repo exists